 Air permits: DEQ is currently working on air quality permits for PCC’s Large Parts Campus, Small Parts Business Operations, and Deer Creek Campus.
 Because of the complexity of these permits, the renewal process will take some time, and there is not currently a timeframe for anticipated public notice.

-DEQ installed three air monitors around Precision Castparts to collected information about heavy metal pollutants between April and October 2016.
+Air monitoring: DEQ installed three air monitors around Precision Castparts to collected information about heavy metal pollutants between April and October 2016.
 The first set of data from air monitors placed near Precision Castparts Corp. in spring 2016 showed levels of heavy metals nickel, hexavalent chromium and arsenic above annual benchmarks.

 One of the monitoring sites, at 45th and Harney, was converted to a full air toxics monitoring site in June 2016 to collect data about other pollutants—volatile organic compounds, polynuclear aromatic hydrocarbons, carbonyls, and particulate matter—in addition to heavy metals.